johnpuddephatt/stgeorges/centre.md

     St George’s has its own Minibus that can be hired with a driver included.
 The Minibus is a 17 seater inclusive of driver and can accommodate up to 2 wheelchairs (this affects seating capacity).

     You must become a member of St George’s Community Transport at a cost of £15 per year.
 The hourly rate is £17 (inclusive of driver and fuel) with a minimum of 3 hours.

     We encourage community groups and organisations to hire from us.
 The Minibus is not for private hire.
     For more information please contact 01924 369631, email us or call into the Centre.
+  files:
+  - name: Membership form
+    path: /uploads/Transport-Membership-Form.docx
+  - name: Booking form
+    path: /uploads/Transport-Booking-Form.docx
+  contact: |
     <button type="button" class="enquire-button" name="button">Enquire about transport</button>
     <form class="enquire-form" action="http://formspree.io/info@stgeorgeslupset.org.uk" method="POST">
     <h2>Enquire about Transport</h2>